TylerLeonhardt/boltly/README.md

 ![](mockup/light_theme_alpha.png)

-Codename, "Project Lightning", will be a complete Socket.io test client allowing you to send and receive messages from your server in order to debug your applications.
+Boltly (formally codenamed: "Project Lightning"), will be a complete Socket.io test client allowing you to send and receive messages from your server in order to debug your applications.
 Think of it as "Postman for Socket.io"

 ## Why?